 Dear expants in Korea, here is the second article in our series about the divorce procedure in Korea.
-This time we are going to talk about ways to divorce.
+Last time we discussed about whether a foreigner can get a divorce in Korea and now we are going to talk about ways to divorce.

 There are 3 ways to divorce in Korea: Divorce by Agreement (Unconsented divorce, 협의이혼), Divorce by Mediation and Divorce by trial (Consented divorce, 재판상 이혼).
 Below we will look over the differences and similarities they have.